cmatan10/erc4337-example/README.md

 This repository showcases a practical implementation of ERC4337, a standard for smart contract-based accounts, by demonstrating a complete workflow for minting an ERC721 token.
 The project involves setting up a smart contract environment on the Mumbai test network and executing user operations.
 Key components include:
 - **EntryPoint**: Manages user operations.
 - **AccountFactory**: Responsible for creating new accounts.
+- **Paymaster**: Transactions sponsor for SimpleAccounts created from a specific AccountFactory address.
 - **SimpleAccount**: A basic account structure for users.
 - **ExampleContract**: A simple ERC721 token contract for minting tokens.